 X-energy: X-energy, with its partner, Energy Northwest, was the other major recipient of a grant under the Advanced Reactor Development Program to demonstrate its Xe-100 reactor by 2027.
 The award also funds their building of a commercial TRISO fuel manufacturing facility.
+In April 2022, X-energy annouced that their TRISO-X Fuel Fabrication facility will be constructed in Oak Ridge, Tennessee.

 The Xe-100 is an 80 megawatt pebble-bed reactor that uses inert helium as the coolant and energy transfer mechanism.
 It is a high-temperature reactor running at lower pressures than water-based models.
-The high temperatures also produce steam that can be utilized for industrial processes, hydrogen production and for other applications.
+The high temperatures also produce steam that can be utilized for industrial processes, hydrogen production, and other applications.
 The modular design can be scaled up to a 320 megawatt power plant by grouping four reactors together.
-The reactor's fuel is TRISO fuel.
 The reactor is continuously fueled (TRISO pebbles can be changed out), and thus the reactor can be refueled while operating.
-X-energy is also developing a smaller, transportable version for the U.S.

-Department of Defense (DOD).
+X-energy is also developing a smaller, transportable version for the U.S. Department of Defense (DOD).
 The DOD version could be used at military sites in remote locations that currently depend on diesel generators.
 The TRISO fuel form is also a good package for containing nuclear waste because it will hold the fission products, which are radioactive, in place for the long term.
 The Xe-100 was the other recipient of a grant under the Advanced Reactor Development Program.
 X-energy is in pre-application interactions with the NRC.
 As part of the Tri-Energy Partnership announcement made in April 2021, X-Energy has announced it will be building its first Xe-100 reactor north of Richland, Washington at a site near the Columbia Generating Station.
 It is expected to be completed by 2027-2028.
 X-Energy is currently in Phase 2 of the Canadian VDR licensing process.
 In case of equipment malfunction, no operator action is required to maintain safety.